lonycell/grafana.v7/docs/sources/developers/plugins/build-a-logs-data-source.md

 You can add additional information about each log line by adding more data frame fields.

-If a data frame has more than one text field, then Grafana assumes the first field in the data frame to be the actual log line.
+If a data frame has more than one text field, then ThingSPIN assumes the first field in the data frame to be the actual log line.
 Any subsequent text fields are treated as [parsed fields]({{< relref "../../features/explore/index.md#labels-and-parsed-fields" >}}).

-While you can add any number of custom fields to your data frame, Grafana comes with a couple of dedicated fields: `levels` and `id`.
+While you can add any number of custom fields to your data frame, ThingSPIN comes with a couple of dedicated fields: `levels` and `id`.
 Let's have a closer look at each one.

 ### Levels